 - Signed out to a faculty or staff member for a short period of time to supplement the basic hardware already available to them.
 No hardware will be removed from the campus without prior written approval of the Director of Technology.

 General-purpose software is acquired by the Office of Technology and made available to faculty and staff.
 Special purpose software needed for single or very few users may be purchased through the Office of Technology.
 Special purpose software will be made available by request of area manager to the Director of Technology.
 There will be times when the Office of Technology will have to remove software or files in order to make room for someone else to use the system.
 All attempts will be made to leave all software available at all times, but this cannot always be feasible due to the size of the current computer system.

-The Office of Technology staff provides computer assistance and services to all areas of the college.
+The Office of Technology staff provides computer assistance and services to all areas of the University.
 All requests for any services must be submitted in writing, by Intranet, or by oral consultation to the Director of Technology.
 The Director will assign appropriate staff to the completion of such requests.
 The Director will also attempt to give deadlines of completion to the person requesting the service.
 Such deadlines will be approximate, as other, higher priority requests may arise unexpectedly.

 The Office of Technology will provide professional and paraprofessional assistance to students using the available computers in their course work.
 This assistance includes terminal usage, log-on/log-off procedures, response to error messages, and use of the appropriate manuals, but shall not include program design.
 Instructors needing assistance will direct such requests to the Director of Technology as outlined under services above.